 Note: planar shadows are only cast on planar surfaces, not on objects, which means that the ReceiveShadow property in the MeshRenderer component is invalid.

-ShadowMap renders the scene with the light source as the viewpoint.
-From the position of the light source, the places in the scene that are not visible are where the shadows are created.
+ShadowMap renders the scene with the lights as the viewpoint.
+From the position of the lights, the places in the scene that are not visible are where the shadows are created.

 |Enabled||Whether to enable the shadow effect|